Second-Order Esscher Pricing for L\'evy Models with Applications: Risk Management and Fear Quantification: Risk management application

 To interpret the values in Table \ref{table: VaR}, we take for example the case of the GBM.
 The VaR for the GBM model, means that there is a 5\% probability that the portfolio will fall in value by more than \$4.67 over the life of the option.
 The expected shortfall measures the average loss that exceeds the 5\% VaR threshold.
 Thus, for the GBM case, it means that on average, losses exceeding the 5\% VaR value is \$5.71.

-We can observe that for different $\psi$ (see Remark \ref{remark: cjd price eq}(1)), we can also obtain a range of VaRs and ESs for the same simple model.
+We observe that varying $\psi$ induces a range of VaR and ES values within the same model specification.
 This flexibility allows risk managers to evaluate and manage risk exposure across various pricing scenarios of the option.
 Additionally, based on other internal risk considerations, such as liquidity constraints, operational risks, credit risk, etc., risk managers can select a $\psi$ that yields a risk measurement aligning with their risk appetite and these internal considerations.
 This approach enables a more tailored and comprehensive risk assessment strategy, beyond what is specified by the model dynamics alone.

-We also notice that the VaR and ES of the LJD model are higher compared with the GBM and CJD models.
+Further, we notice that the VaR and ES of the LJD model are higher compared with the GBM and CJD models.
 This is due to the dynamics of the return process where the jumps are normally distributed with mean $\mu_J$ and variance $\sigma_J^2$.
-This allows the model to incorporate extreme values of the underlying due to jumps which are not captured by the constant jump in our constant jump diffusion model.
+This allows this LJD model to incorporate extreme values of the underlying arising from jump dynamics that are not captured by the constant jump component of the constant jump‑diffusion model.

-Next, we study how the Esscher pricing interval compares to other known models in the literature.